 Also of interest is that North Zulch has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in North Zulch who are college-educated is close to the national average for all communities of 21.84%: 19.34% of the adults in North Zulch have a bachelor's degree or advanced degree.
+In terms of college education, North Zulch is nearly on par with the US average for all cities of 21.84%: 19.34% of adults 25 and older in North Zulch have a bachelor's degree or advanced degree.

 The per capita income in North Zulch in 2022 was $33,678, which is middle income relative to Texas and the nation.
 This equates to an annual income of $134,712 for a family of four.
 However, North Zulch contains both very wealthy and poor people as well.